Clicky

 FOX Choosing Repeats Over Dollhouse this November

 Let’s start with the bad news.
 There won’t be much to be thankful for this November.
 In order to stop the bleeding on Friday, FOX has opted to take the show off the air during the sweeps month.
-Repeats of House and Bones will take over for the Joss Whedon program - and comedies ‘Til Death and - starting November 6.
+Repeats of House and Bones will take over for the Joss Whedon program - and comedies ‘Til Death and Brothers - starting November 6.

 Click to continue reading FOX Choosing Repeats Over Dollhouse this November